A Charmed Life

 “We’re behind you, Jeff,” Glen McDaniel said to the agreement of the rest of the group.

-She’d been the strong mother at Lily’s wake on Thursday.
-Today she was saying goodbye to her first child.
-Jasmine knew she’d never forget Lily, but today would mark the end of remembering the bad times.
+She’d been the strong mother at Lily’s wake on Thursday; today she was saying goodbye to her first child.
+She knew she’d never forget Lily, but today would mark the end of remembering the bad times.
 Her cousin tried to comfort her through the funeral, and her presence was welcome, for it helped Jasmine hold herself together for her youngest, Ruby.
-Finally, the priest finished his remarks, and he motioned someone up to the pulpit.
+The priest finished his remarks and called someone else up to the pulpit.

-“Lily will forever be one of us – police, fire, and EMS – because of her bravery and her heroism.
+“Lily is now considered a member of all of us - the police, the firefighters, and the ambulance crews - through her bravery and her heroism.
 When trouble began, she moved toward it to defend her sister, not away.
 The world would be a better place if we had more people like your Lily, Miss Ruiz.”
 Seamus nodded to the back of the church.

-Jasmine’s head snapped up when she heard the shrill, mournful cry of bagpipes.
-She turned to see six pipers slow-marching up the sanctuary’s side aisles.
-A color guard slow-stepped up the center trailed by six escorts in dress uniform.
+Jasmine’s head snapped up when she heard the mournful, shrill cry of bagpipes.
+She turned to see six pipers slow-marching up the sanctuary’s side aisles; a color guard slow-stepped up the center trailed by six escorts in dress uniform.
 Five of the pipers remained silent while a single piper played the haunting refrain of Amazing Grace, the mournful drones crying, echoing under the timeless hymn.

-The color guard advanced to Lily’s casket, and the six uniformed honor personnel reached its flanks.
-The six were members of the three professional units Seamus had named earlier.
-Brophy’s team wore dress uniforms that arrived in time for today.
+The color guard advanced to Lily’s casket; the six uniformed honor personnel advanced to its flanks.
+The six were members of the three professional units Seamus had named earlier; Brophy’s team wore dress uniforms that arrived in time for today.
 The pallbearers turned Lily’s casket so she would leave feet-first.

 “Miss Ruiz?
 It is time.
-I will escort you if you allow?” someone in a green dress uniform asked gently.
+I will escort you, if you’ll allow?” someone in a green dress uniform asked gently.

-That person was Jeff.
+It was Jeff.
 Jasmine clasped Ruby’s hand while Jeff led them down the aisle behind Liliana.
-The five pipers rejoined the soloist after the hymn’s opening verse finished.
-All played while the guests filed out.
+The five pipers rejoined the soloist after the hymn’s opening verse finished; all played while the guests filed out.

-The pallbearers stepped out carrying Lily and the follow-on command came:
+“DETAIL!
+AH-TEN-SHUN!”
+The pallbearers stepped out carrying Lily.
+The follow-on command came: “PRESENT!
+ARMS!”

-The bright sun outside blinded Jasmine’s eyes for a moment, but she gasped when she saw ordered ranks of firefighters, police officers, and EMTs standing at attention on High Street behind the hearse.
-The pipes playing Amazing Grace faded away.
-Silence settled over the crowd.
-Everyone in uniform saluted while pallbearers carried Lily to the long black vehicle which would carry her to the cemetery less than two miles away.
-Jeff guided Jasmine and Ruby to the back of the hearse.
-He saluted as the escort placed Lily inside.
-Jeff showed Lily’s family to their limousine, and then he lined up behind the hearse.
+The bright sun outside blinded Jasmine’s eyes for a moment, but she gasped when she could see ordered ranks of firefighters, police officers, and EMTs standing at attention on High Street behind the hearse.
+The pipes playing Amazing Grace faded away, and the street was wrapped in silence.
+Everyone in uniform saluted while Lily was brought to the long black vehicle to be carried to the cemetery less than two miles away.
+Jeff guided Jasmine and Ruby to the back of the hearse; he saluted while Lily was placed inside.
+He guided them to their limousine, then he lined up behind the hearse.

-Jeff’s group chose the six pallbearers flanking the black vehicle from responders at The Call.
-Those not chosen lined up with Jeff to complete Lily’s escort to her final rest.
-They stood at attention while the color guards, the pipers, and other uniformed personnel moved to the front of the hearse.
+The six pallbearers flanking the black vehicle were chosen from responders to The Call; those not chosen lined up with Jeff to complete Lily’s escort to her final rest.
+They stood at attention while the color guards, the pipers, and other uniformed personnel moved in front of the hearse.

 A voice ordered, “AT A SLOW CADENCE!
 FORWARD!
 MARCH!”
 Snare and bass drums marked time for the marchers.
 The pipes took up a slow-marching lament.

-Medford PD’s Sergeant MacGilroy supervised the pallbearers while Jeff led Jasmine and Ruby to the graveside.
+MPD Sergeant MacGilroy supervised the pallbearers, while Jeff led Jasmine and Ruby to the graveside.
 The pipers played as guests joined the family.
 The priest’s remarks were brief.
-The pallbearers folded the flag on Lily’s casket when the priest finished.
-They handed it to Sergeant MacGilroy, who turned and offered it to Jeff.
-After receiving the sergeant’s salute, Jeff carried the flag to Jasmine and knelt before her.
+The pallbearers folded the flag on Lily’s casket when he finished; one of them handed it to Sergeant MacGilroy who turned and offered it to Jeff.
+After receiving the sergeant’s salute, Jeff carried the flag to Jasmine where he kneeled before her.

-Back at the church, Jeff and his group thanked the other departments for helping out.
-Jeff’s group decided not to intrude on the family at the after-funeral reception.
-Additionally, the pipe and drum units would receive anonymous donations in the coming days.
+Back at the church, Jeff and his group thanked the other members of their departments, and all those from the nearby cities, for helping out; they’d decided not to intrude on the family at the after-funeral reception.
+The bands the pipes and drums came from would receive anonymous donations in the coming days.

-“Did today help like you hoped it would, Jeff?”
+“Did today help like you’d hoped it would, Jeff?”
 Stan Williams asked him once the core group was alone.

 “Some, Stan, yes.
 I’ve still got a ways to go in dealing with it, but I don’t feel the crushing weight all the time, at least.
 I’m taking a vacation with my family starting tomorrow.”